BastionAtackDev/BastionAtackDev/README.md

 # Hello there 👋
- I'm a student in his way to learn front-end development🖥️
+ I'm a student in his way to learn front-end and back-end development🖥️

 ## About me
 - 🔭 I’m currently working on a web version of Paragrapho